daekeun-ml/autogluon-objdetect-with-sagemaker-example/README.md

 # Dataset
 - [Pika](https://universe.roboflow.com/maxmacstnpublic/pika-wehps) by Roboflow
+    - The annotation files in the `manifest` folder are the result of the author's own labeling work in SageMaker Ground Truth.

 ## License Summary
 This sample code is provided under the MIT-0 license.
 See the LICENSE file.